-Since the 1920s, people across the United States have launched public broadcasting services in their own communities to champion the principles of diversity and excellence of programming, responsiveness to local communities, and service to all.
+Since the 1920s, people across the United States have launched public broadcasting services to champion the principles of diversity and excellence of programming, responsiveness to local communities, and service to all.

-Today’s current public media system began to take shape more than 50 years ago, with the passage of the Public Broadcasting Act of 1967 and subsequent creation of the Corporation for Public Broadcasting.
-The system now reaches more than 98 percent of the U.S. population with free programming and services.
-Public media creates and distributes content that is for, by and about Americans of all diverse backgrounds; and services that foster dialogue between the American people and the stations that serve them.
+Today’s public media system began to take shape more than 50 years ago, with the Public Broadcasting Act of 1967, which authorized the creation of the Corporation for Public Broadcasting (CPB).
+The system now reaches nearly 99% of the U.S. population with free programming and services.
+Public media creates and distributes content that is for, by and about Americans of all diverse backgrounds; and provides services that foster dialogue among the stations and the communities they serve.
 In addition to providing free high-quality, educational programming for children, arts, and award winning current affairs programming, public media stations provide life-saving emergency alert services.

-In a world where there are numerous outlets for information, public media continues to be America’s most trusted institution for news and educational programming.
+Public media remains America’s most trusted institution for news and educational programming.

 How the system works

-Public media is a system of independently owned and operated local public radio and television stations.
+Public media is a system of independently managed and operated local public radio and television stations.
 In rural, Native American and Island communities, public broadcasting stations are often the only locally-owned-and-operated media outlets.
 A handful of public broadcast licensees operate stations in more than a single state.
 Stations can choose to become PBS or NPR member stations, but do not have to join either organization.

 Public media is a public-private partnership in which 1,190 public radio stations and 356 public television stations receive Community Service Grants from the Corporation for Public Broadcasting and raise money from a variety of other sources.
 CPB’s role in public media is to deliver federal support in a way that does not affect a station’s ability to operate independently.
 CPB also provides funding to producers of programming, but cannot distribute or broadcast it.